hezy29/hezy29.github.io/index.md

 layout: page
 title:
 ---
-I am an incoming MComp candidate at National University of Singapore.
-I obtain my bachelor degree of science in statistics at Sun Yat-sen University in Jun, 2022.
-I am skilled in Python, R and MATLAB.
+Hi there!
+Welcome to Matt's homepage.
+I am a full-time MComp candidate at National University of Singapore.
+I obtained my bachelor's degree of science in statistics at Sun Yat-sen University in Jun 2022, where I developed myself to be self-motivated, critical-thinking and analytically sensitive with comprehensive skills in programming including Python, R, SQL and MATLAB.

-I have finished my last internship working as a data analyst intern at China Digital Team, Mars Wrigley in Guangzhou.
-The main project I worked on is building time series models, such as LSTM, ARIMA, to predict Mars Wrigley sales for chocolate, gum, mint, etc. Besides, I devoted to connecting Postgresql database and cloud drive to implement database review.
+I finished my last internship working as a data analyst intern at China Digital Team, Mars Wrigley in Guangzhou this June.
+The main project I worked on is building time series models, such as LSTM, ARIMA, to predict Mars Wrigley sales for chocolate, gum, mint, etc. Besides, I am devoted to connecting the PostgreSQL database and cloud drive to implement database review.
+This precious experience helped me catch a glimpse of the mathematical and statistical applications in the consumer goods industry, and inspired me to have more passionate in DS and ML field.
+I am also enthusiastic about time series model and its related quantitative field.

+I am pursuing positions including but not limited to DS, MLE and Quanter.
+At present, I am seeking '23 summer internships in Singapore.
+Please kindly contact me via email by clicking the "envelope" button at the bottom of the screen. 😀

 ---